change-hi/change-hi.github.io/morea/hpc/experience-hpc-intro.md

 <i class="fa-solid fa-circle-info fa-xl"></i> **Data transfer nodes on Koa**
 <hr/>

-Koa has two such [data transfer nodes](https://www.hawaii.edu/bwiki/display/HPC/Data+transfer+Questions) that are available for use.
+Koa has four such data transfer nodes that are available for use with [Globus](https://www.globus.org/).

 </div>